Shriya-Commits/Cyberdefenders-SOC-Analyst-Level-1-Walkthrough/PoisonedCredentials_Lab_CyberDefenders.md

 **Q2.
 We are investigating a network security incident.
 To conduct a thorough investigation, We need to determine the IP address of the rogue machine.
 What is the IP address of the machine acting as the rogue entity?**

+**Step 1:** Write the query filtering for LLMNR as llmnr

+**Step 2**: The machine that initiated the attack sends an NBNS response in the previous query.

+**Result**: The rogue machine IP address is 192.168.232.215

+**#There are 2 machines that received the responses.**

+**Q3.
+As part of our investigation, identifying all affected machines is essential.
+What is the IP address of the second machine that received poisoned responses from the rogue machine?**

+**Result:** The second machine has the iP address 192.168.232.176

+**Q4.
+We suspect that user accounts may have been compromised.
+To assess this, we must determine the username associated with the compromised account.
+What is the username of the account that the attacker compromised?**

+**Step 1:** The query filter to look up the account is ntlmssp.auth.username

+**Step 2:** Double click the result and the username is displayed

+**Result:** The username is janesmith

+**Q5.
+As part of our investigation, we aim to understand the extent of the attacker's activities.
+What is the hostname of the machine that the attacker accessed via SMB?**

+**Step 1:** The query filter to look up the account is ntlmssp.auth.hostname

+**Step 2:** Double click the result and the host is displayed

+**Result:** The host name is AccountingPC